-Visa application forms can also be downloaded, completed and printed and submitted to VFS Global for submission.
+Visa application forms can also be downloaded, completed, printed, and submitted to VFS Global for submission.

 Step 3 – Book An Appointment

-The process of scheduling appointments with the embassy, consulate, or visa application center is generally free and can be completed by the applicant themselves.
+The process of scheduling appointments with the embassy, consulate, or visa application center is generally free and can be completed by the applicants themselves.